mattcbarrett/nextjs-msal-template/README.md

 2. Copy the Application ID into .env.local.template under the MSAL_CLIENT_ID variable.
 3. Open the App Registration and create a client secret.
 Paste it under the MSAL_CLIENT_SECRET variable.
 4. Copy your Tenant ID and paste it onto the end of the MSAL_AUTHORITY variable.
 The value should be: https://login.microsoftonline.com/your_tenant_id_here.
-5. Add the MSAL_REDIRECT_URI_DEV value as a Redirect UI under the Authentication section of your App Registration in Azure.
+5. Add the MSAL_REDIRECT_URI_DEV value as a Redirect URI under the Authentication section of your App Registration in Azure.
 6. Rename .env.local.template to .env.local
 7. Launch the app: npm run dev